dimitri-nicolo/calico/master/security/threat-detection-and-prevention/suspicious-IPs.md

 ### Features

-This how-to article uses the following Tigera Secure EE features:
+This how-to guide uses the following Tigera Secure EE features:

-- A global threat feed resource to add threat intelligence feeds for tracking and analysis in the UI
+- **GlobalThreatFeedresource** to add threat intelligence feeds for tracking and analysis in the UI
-- A global network policy to block suspicious IPs
+- **GlobalNetworkPolicy** to block suspicious IPs

 ### Concepts